📦 FREE shipping on orders over $30!

 Dave Gobbett

 Dave Gobbett has been Lead Minister of Highfields Church, Cardiff, Wales, since 2014, having previously served at Eden Baptist Church, Cambridge, and Capitol Hill Baptist Church in Washington, DC.
-He is a regular speaker at Christian Union missions as well as at Word Alive, of which he is a trustee.
+He is a regular speaker at Christian Union missions.
 On his days off he enjoys exploring the beautiful Welsh outdoors with his wife Sally and their four children.

 Featured product